Who Owns Ski Resorts? Mountain Ownership Explained

 Other resorts like Winter Park in Colorado are owned by the City and County of Denver and then operated by private entities (further reading).

-It’s expensive.
+It was expensive.
 First, you have to buy or lease the land and then you have to invest millions to build the ski lifts.
-And millions to maintain it, pay staff run it and power any snowmaking machines you may have.
+And millions to maintain it, pay staff to run it, and power any snowmaking machines you may have.
 Further reading.

 While many medium-sized resorts are being taken over by larger conglomerates with more cash behind them, some smaller resorts have been forced to close or turn into community-led non-profits to stay open.